 Many also consider the Chase Freedom because it doesn’t have an annual fee.
 This gives you the flexibility to use the Freedom Card as your primary or secondary rewards credit card.

 Get 5% Back on Purchases

 The main reason to get this card is for the 5% bonus categories.
-You get 5% back on the first $1,500 in quarterly bonus category purchases (then 1% back).
-All non-bonus purchases earn an unlimited 1% back.
+You get 5% back on the first $1,500 in quarterly bonus category purchases (once activated, then 1% back).

 Some of the bonus categories include gas stations, groceries, home improvement stores, and public transit.

 Current Freedom cardholders own this card for different reasons.
 For some, it’s their primary credit card and they redeem the point for cash rewards.
 Others use this card only for the 5% bonus categories when one of their Chase Sapphire cards earns fewer points for the same purchase.

 Each calendar quarter, Chase rotates the bonus categories.
 Although you can see the quarterly bonus theme, the precise bonus categories are unknown until approximately two weeks before the new calendar quarter starts.

 For example, the Chase Freedom bonus categories for 2019 were: